 Peace Talks is our panel discussion series, which looks at current themes and developments around the world affecting peace, providing an interactive platform where people can discuss and challenge big questions about peace.

 This Peace Talks took a closer look at the journey of those who have been forced to flee their homes due to conflict, violence and persecution, as well as their opportunities to find safety and build a new life.

 23 September 2017

-A day long hackathon looking at how bots can be used to spread the message of peace.
-Peacehackers will convene to discuss the ethics around using this and other technologies, and engage the public in creating their own bots to amplify the message of peace.
-Register here to take part.
-Find out more about these bots here.
+This day-long hackathon looked at how bots can be used to spread the message of peace.
+Peacehackers convened to discuss the ethics around using this and other technologies, and engaged the public in creating their own bots to amplify the message of peace.
+Find out more about the bots here.